jaimiles23/VBA-Operations/_HOWTO/README.md

 ### Renaming Modules
 It's just as important to modulate the code in your Personal Workbook as it is any other project.
 In fact, I'll argue it's more important as VBA Business Users run myriad macros on highly variable projects, with month+ timeframes between runs.

-To rename a module,
+To rename a module:
 1. Select the Module
 2. Go to View -> Properties Window
 3. Rename the Module
-   1. Only use alphanumeric characters.
+   1. Only use alphanumeric characters

 ![.](https://github.com/jaimiles23/VBA-Operations/blob/main/_images/howto/RenameModule.png?raw=true)

 ### GUI Environment
 The Office VBA IDE is a harsh environment to develop it.
 I've been tempted on numerous occassions to switch back & forth with VS Code.
 However, there are undeniable benefits to use the native IDE.
 For instance, direct access to the data.
 There are a number of ways to make the enviornment more suitable.

 #### Bigger Font
 My eyes hurt looking at the VBA IDE: